High-accuracy log-concave sampling with stochastic queries: Introduction

 On the other hand, in the literature on Markov chain Monte Carlo (MCMC), there are remarkable examples of ``exact MCMC'' methods in which various components of the algorithm are replaced by unbiased estimates, yet the resulting Markov chain remains geometrically ergodic toward the original stationary distribution.
 For example, suppose that $\mu$ is the marginal distribution over a parameter $\theta$, but there is an additional latent variable $z$.
 In this case, the exact density can be difficult to compute, but unbiased estimators can be produced via importance sampling.
 Incorporating these estimators into Metropolis--Hastings algorithms leads to the class of pseudo-marginal MCMC methods~\citep{AndRob09PseudoMarginal}, some of which are exact.

 When $f$ is a finite sum of functions (e.g., negative log-likelihoods in a statistical context), there is a great need to develop samplers which make use of batched stochastic gradients, echoing the stochastic gradient revolution in machine learning.
 This led to the widespread use of stochastic gradient Langevin dynamics (SGLD)~\citep{WelTeh11SGLD}; see~\citet{NemFea21SGMCMC} for a survey of recent developments.
 These methods are based on discretizations of diffusions and are therefore not exact, i.e., they do not admit high-accuracy guarantees.
 Other works propose minibatch variants of Metropolis--Hastings methods~\citep{Sei+18BatchMH, ZhaCooDeS20BatchMH, WuWanWon22BatchMH}, leading to tailored algorithms but often without quantitative convergence guarantees.
-A notable recent advance is the work of~\citet{LeeSheTia21RGO}, which developed a high-accuracy sampler for the finite sum setting.
+A notable recent advance is the work of~\citet{LeeSheTia21RGO}, which developed a high-accuracy sampler for the finite sum setting; subsequent work~\citep{gopi2022private,gopi2023algorithmic} developed high-accuracy samplers with stochastic \emph{value} (zeroth-order) queries.
+We revisit the finite-sum setting in \cref{ssec:finite_sum}.

 Our interest lies in generalizing the above observations to the black-box setting, in which no particular structure for $\mu$ is assumed except log-concavity, the starting point of most non-asymptotic analyses~\citep{Chewi26Book}, as well as generic properties of the stochastic gradient oracle.
 In doing so, we aim to provide precise, non-asymptotic guarantees that incorporate recent state-of-the-art advances in sampling theory so that these guarantees are as sharp as possible.